SESA/EbbRT/README.md

 binary is a bootable ELF linked with the library OS.
 We provide C and C++ standard library implementations which make it straightforward to use many third party software libraries.

-## Build

-Checkout the repository submodules to pull in the build requirements.

-`git submodule update --init`

-Set the `EBBRT_SRCDIR` environment variable to point to EbbRT source directory.
-This variable is require to build an EbbRT application.

-`export EBBRT_SRCDIR=$PWD`

-Step to the EbbRT toolchain submodule directory and run `make`.
-By default, this will download the latest toolchain binaries.
-For instructions to build the toolchain from source see the README file in the [EbbRT-toolchain](https://github.com/SESA/EbbRT-toolchain) repository.

-`make -C $EBBRT_SRCDIR/baremetal/ext/EbbRT-toolchain`

-To build an EbbRT application run `make` in the application's directory.
-Make sure the EBBRT_SCRDIR environment variable is available and points to the EbbRT source directory.

-`make -j -C $EBBRT_SRCDIR/apps/helloworld`

 ## Further Reading